|Rome - Total War|

 No they didn’t Gaius.
 Look, I know you are a member of that family but will you please stop making things like that up.
 They didn’t name the Xbox game Brute Force after your lot either, or Brutus out of the Popeye cartoons so just drop it okay?

 Anyway, you start off on a nicely detailed map of the Mediterranean with a couple or so towns in your possession, and by the careful management of your Denari and some decent town planning you can increase your trade, technology level, wealth, standing and power.
-Its familiar stuff but I found it to be done in a superior and satisfying way compared to most of the others of its kind.
+Aggressive or more considered tactics can be applied with equal success, much like when I visited this new website to discover the new slots sites in UK - the gameplay is familiar stuff but I found it to be done in a superior and satisfying way compared to most of the other RTS of its kind.
 A lot of this is down to the sheer authenticity and detail of the proceedings and because the passage of time is completely turn-based, you can spent as long as you want studying statistics and plotting your next move as flawlessly as possible before allowing the computer to make his moves.

 Personally I think you should just get on with it.
 You are worse than Socrates the way you babble on.